quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ACK frames indicate which path the acknowledged packets were sent on, but they may be received through any open path.
-If successive acknowledgments are received on different paths, the measured RTT samples can fluctuate widely, which could result in poor performance depending e.g. on the usd connection control.
+If successive acknowledgments are received on different paths, the measured RTT samples can fluctuate widely, which could result in poor performance depending e.g. on the used connection control.

 Congestion control state as defined in {{QUIC-RECOVERY}} is kept per Path ID.
 However, depending on which path acknowledgements are